AY2021S1-CS2103T-W16-3/tp/docs/DeveloperGuide.md

 ##### Design considerations

+The alternative implementations considered, as well as the rationale behind our current implementation are as follows:

 | Alternative considered  | Current implementation and rationale   |
 | ----------- | -------------------------   |
 | Add a method in `MainWindow` which can be called to programmatically switch tabs in the user interface upon execution of the command. | Encapsulate the tab switching information within `CommandResult` to prevent tight coupling of `Logic` and `UI` components. |